A house for change

 The hillside build required a larger, and more costly than anticipated engineered concrete foundation.
 A mini house on top of such a substantial investment in the foundation was problematic ecologically and economically.
 It was extravagant from an ecological perspective due to the carbon footprint of the concrete.
 And it presented financing challenges with the uneven ratio of ‘value below vs value above’ .

-The revised design sunk the house into the bank to better utilize the thermal mass and durability of the concrete walls and floor by making them part of the house itself.
+The revised design integrated the lower level of the house into the bank to better utilize the thermal mass and durability of the concrete walls and floor by making them part of the house itself.
 The addition an uninsulated workshop behind/above the house offers future upgradability.
-The new house design is still a 650 sf footprint plus 350 sf workshop.
-With loft space the house is 950 sf and the workshop has the potential of a small loft area as well.
+The new house design is now 1000 sf footprint with mezzanine areas making it 1475 sf.

 Small is beautiful